ARCHER2-HPC/archer2-docs/research-software/openfoam/openfoam.rst

 Available Versions
 ^^^^^^^^^^^^^^^^^^

-You can see the versions of OpenFOAM available on Archer from the command line with ``module avail openfoam``.
+You can see the versions of OpenFOAM available on ARCHER2 from the command line with ``module avail openfoam``.

 Running parallel OpenFOAM jobs